-The most striking aspect of this result, however, is the apparent vanishing of the first order contribution, with the second order contribution dominating the deviation.
-In appendix \ref{sec:AppendixA}, we analyze the first-order correction and analytically show that many of the matrix elements cancel out.
-For identical bosons, one can analytically show that the contribution of the first-order terms scales as $1/L$, while numerical evaluation of the relevant matrix-elements suggest that it entirely disappears for SU(2).
-In Figs.~\ref{fig:Averagedeviation}(b), (c), and (d), we plot the deviation for $N=2,3$, and $4$ at different system sizes, scaling the results with $L$ to make the sizes comparable.
-We see that the $(t/U)^2$ scaling indeed holds at small system sizes for SU(2) consistent with the vanishing of the first-order terms.
-For $N>2$, the numerical results suggest that the situation is similar to bosons, with smaller system size leading to a scaling closer to $t/U$, but the second-order contribution dominating at larger system sizes, because the first-order contribution decays faster with the system size $L$.
+The most striking aspect of this result, however, is the apparent vanishing of the first-order contribution, with the second-order contribution dominating the deviation.
+In Appendix \ref{sec:AppendixA} we analyze the first-order correction and analytically show that many of the matrix elements cancel out.
+For identical bosons, one can analytically show that the contribution of the first-order terms scales as $1/L$, while numerical evaluation of the relevant matrix elements suggests that it entirely disappears for SU(2) fermions.
+In Figs.~\ref{fig:Averagedeviation}(b)-(d) we plot the deviation for $N=2,3$, and $4$ at different system sizes, scaling the results with $L$ to make the sizes comparable.
+We see that the $(t/U)^2$ scaling indeed holds at small system sizes for SU(2), consistent with the vanishing of the first-order terms.
+For $N>2$, the numerical results suggest that the situation is similar to identical bosons, with smaller system size leading to a scaling closer to $t/U$, but the second-order contribution dominating at larger system sizes, because the first-order contribution decays faster with the system size $L$.

-For intermediate lattice sizes and finite values within experimental range, which are roughly $L\gtrsim 20$ and $U/t\gtrsim 10$~\cite{Taie2022}, the second order contribution is therefore the most important.
-The $(t/U)^2$-scaling of the deviation is highly specific to the noise correlations and results in Eq.~(\ref{eq:momentumspinrelation2}) being more accurate at finite $t/U$ than one would naively expect.
+For intermediate lattice sizes and finite values within experimental range, which are roughly $L\gtrsim 20$ and $U/t\gtrsim 10$~\cite{Taie2022}, the second-order contribution is therefore the most important.
+The $(t/U)^2$ scaling of the deviation is highly specific to the noise correlations and results in Eq.~(\ref{eq:momentumspinrelation2}) being more accurate at finite $U/t$ than one would naively expect.